English

 1. Indian Black Teas

-• Assam - Grown in northeastern India, known for its malty, strong, and full-bodied flavor, ideal for breakfast teas
+• Assam — Malty, strong, and full-bodied; ideal for breakfast teas

-• Darjeeling - Called the "Champagne of Teas", it has a light, floral, and muscatel taste (first flush is delicate, second flush is bolder)
+• Darjeeling — Called the "Champagne of Teas"; light, floral, and muscatel taste

-• Nilgiri - South Indian tea with a bright, fruity, and smooth profile, often used in blends
+• Nilgiri — Bright, fruity, and smooth; often used in blends

 2. Chinese Black Teas

-• Keemun - A premium Chinese black tea with a wine-like, slightly smoky, and floral taste
+• Keemun — Wine-like, slightly smoky, and floral

-• Lapsang Souchong - Smoke-dried over pinewood, giving an intense campfire-like smoky flavor
+• Lapsang Souchong — Smoke-dried over pinewood; intense campfire-like flavor

-• Dian Hong (Yunnan Black Tea) - Made from large-leaf tea plants, offering a sweet, honey-like taste with hints of cocoa
+• Dian Hong (Yunnan Black Tea) — Sweet, honey-like with hints of cocoa

 3. Ceylon (Sri Lankan) Black Teas